outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - some systems like quantum physics may seem to defy structurization bc they generate structure (info) on demand from whatever resources (like adjacent energy/charge) are available, rather than from a consistent set of resources in a consistent pattern or with consistent rules, by using different versions of objects & functions like references & patterns rather than specific objects & functions themselves - but the structures generated are somewhat predictable in their interchangeability with each other (alternates having some attributes in common) and coordination with boundary/limit/invalidating structures, so finding alternative structures that coordinate with the surrounding structures is one way of reducing the solution space & assigning probability

+      - the bootstrap is just an iterative 'point subset connecting function'
       - insight path to generate idea of 'adding quantum fields to identify value probability at a position'
         - apply aggregation function to find relative info about a value in a position (compared to info about values in other positions) in standardizable/mappable sets (like fields having some value in the same positions across fields)
         - problem format: many fields with values in each position